hsemple/pythongis_tutorials/docs/source/strings_lists_conditional.rst

 **f.
 Summing a List**

-You can sum a list with the following code:
+There are many ways to sum a list.
+The code below uses Python's built in `sum function <https://python-reference.readthedocs.io/en/latest/docs/functions/sum.html>`_ to sum the list.

 .. code-block:: python